Harshal7797/Java-Trading_Application/README.md

 ## Quote Controller
 - High-level description for this controller.
 Where is market data coming from (IEX) and how did you cache the quote data (PSQL).
 Briefly talk about data from within your app
-- There are five endpoints for this controller which are listed below with brief description
+- There are five endpoints for this controller which are listed below with brief description:
   - GET `/quote/dailyList`: list all securities that are available to trading in this trading system
   - GET `/quote/iex/ticker/{ticker}`: Display the IEX market data for user defined ticker
   - POST `/quote/tickerId/{tickerId}`: Add a new ticker to the dailyList (quote table)